 Vanderbilt Autism & Neurodiversity Alliance (VANA)

-The Vanderbilt Autism & Neurodiversity Alliance, or VANA, is a student-led organization created to support the Vanderbilt community, including undergraduates, grad students, staff, faculty, and those in the Vanderbilt area with an autism diagnosis or other neurodiversity, both those who have a formal diagnosis and those who suspect they may be autistic or neurodiverse.
+The Vanderbilt Autism & Neurodiversity Alliance, or VANA, is a student-led organization created to support the Vanderbilt community, including undergraduates, grad students, staff, faculty, and those in the Vanderbilt area with an autism or other neurodiversity, both those who have a formal diagnosis and those who suspect they may be autistic or neurodivergent.

 This group was formed in September of 2018, and as a democratic body, their scope and efforts will be detailed by consensus in future meetings.

 If interested, please contact Claire Barnett (firstname.lastname@example.org), the current leader of VANA.

 We are currently working with various student support offices across campus to develop a roadmap for Vandy students on the autism spectrum to more seamlessly navigate their Vanderbilt experience from incoming freshmen through to graduation and into employment.